Special Licenses in HawaiiPage Overview

 No commercial driver license (CDL) is required provided the van you're driving does not:

-- Carry 16 or more passengers, including yourself
+- Carry at least 16 more passengers, including yourself.

 Hawaii does not require a chauffeur's license.

-No one under 15 can operate a "thrill craft," which Hawaii categorizes as:
+No one under 15 years old can operate a "thrill craft," which Hawaii categorizes as:

 - Jet skis